jaimetur/PhotoMigrator/help/3-synology-photos.md

 > - Remove Duplicates Albums

 ## <span style="color:blue">Upload Albums (from Local Folder) into Synology Photos:</span>
-- From version 2.0.0 onwards, the Tool can be executed in 'Create Albums in Synology Photos' Mode.
+- From version 2.0.0 onwards, the Tool has a feature to 'Upload Albums into Synology Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the Tool will connect automatically to your Synology Photos database and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as the Album subfolder.
+- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos database and will create one Album per each Subfolder found in <ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as the Album subfolder.

     ### Example of use:
     ```